• Skip to primary navigation

 How to make strawberry Chantilly cake

-Making strawberry Chantilly cake involves a few steps, including the preparation of sponge cake, sugar syrup, mascarpone Chantilly cream, and assembling the cake.
+Making strawberry Chantilly cake involves a few steps, including preparing the sponge cake, making the sugar syrup, making the mascarpone Chantilly cream, and assembling the cake.

-Step 1.
-To make Genoise cake, follow the Genoise sponge cake recipe for step-by-step photographed explanations, helpful tips, and tricks.
+Step 1: To make Genoise cake, follow the Genoise sponge cake recipe for step-by-step instructions, photographed explanations, and helpful tips and tricks.

-Step 2.
-To make simple sugar syrup, pour water with sugar into a small saucepan and bring to a boil.
-Add vanilla extract or strawberry liqueur out of the heat, and let the syrup cool.
+Step 2: To make a simple sugar syrup, pour water with sugar into a small saucepan and bring to a boil.
+Remove from the heat, add vanilla extract or strawberry liqueur, and let the syrup cool.

-Step 3.
-To make mascarpone Chantilly cream, bring the bowl of a stand mixer and the whisk attachment or a large bowl to the freezer for 10-15 minutes.
+Step 3: To make mascarpone Chantilly cream, bring the bowl of a stand mixer with the whisk attachment, or a large bowl, to the freezer for 10-15 minutes.

-Step 5.
-Gradually incorporate the icing sugar, increasing the speed to medium and then high until the cream reaches medium-stiff peaks (photo 2).
+Step 5: Gradually incorporate the icing sugar, increasing the speed to medium, then to high, until the cream reaches medium-stiff peaks (photo 2).

 Pro tip: Read more about the proper whipping technique and how to make the perfect Mascarpone frosting.